About Natalia

 • Employers might ask for an online form, CV, cover letter, video intro, and reference.

 Don’t forget about your digital footprint.
-With a service such as deseat.me you can clean up your online presence and delete the ones you are not using.
+Additionally, it’s important to note that approximately 90% of recruiters will check your social media presence to learn more about you.
+With a service such as deseat.me you can clean up your online presence.

 Who You Are